 The Titanic Museum Attraction is a proud partner of Food City and continues to open the door to the past by letting “passengers” experience what it was like to walk the hallways, parlors, cabins and Grand Staircase of the Titanic while surrounded by artifacts directly from the ship.
 As visitors touch a real iceberg, reach their hands into 28 degree water, and try to stand on the sloping decks, they learn what it was like on the Titanic by experiencing it first-hand.

 Food City is a long time grocery partner of the University of Tennessee Athletics.
 The associate presenting sponsor of the “Good Sports Always Recycle Program” and annual participant of the “Tennessee Beef SweepSTEAKS” promotion co-partnered with the Vol Network sponsor.
 Food City also contributes to the Tennessee Fund, providing the resources needed for student-athletes at the University of Tennessee to achieve excellence in the classroom and competition.
-With these contributions, Food City as a Tennessee Fund members play a key role in the athletic department’s pursuit of comprehensive excellence.
+With these contributions, Food City as a Tennessee Fund member plays a key role in the athletic department’s pursuit of comprehensive excellence.
 A perennial powerhouse in several sports, the University of Tennessee fields eighteen men's and women's NCAA Division I intercollegiate teams and is home to more than 500 student-athletes.
 The Vols and Lady Vols play as members of the highly competitive Southeastern Conference.
+Food City is the official Supermarket of the Vols.

 Food City supports Virginia Tech Football through our sponsorship of weekly broadcasts of Virginia Tech Sports Today and the weekly VT Sports TV show.